Time delay measurements with Broken Power Law model: Result Explanation

 In contrast, the deflection angle profiles exhibit more pronounced differences between the two model families at the image radii, as illustrated in Fig.~\ref{fig:deflection_angle_comparison}.
 These differences directly affect the geometric term of the Fermat potential and provide a natural explanation for why relatively small variations in the radial mass profile can translate into non-negligible differences in the model-predicted time delays, even when the lens potential itself remains similar at the image positions.
 These diagnostics therefore support the interpretation adopted in the main text that the time-delay differences are primarily driven by deflection-angle variations.

 We additionally compare the posterior distributions of the stellar velocity dispersion predicted by the two model families.
 The velocity-dispersion posteriors shown in Fig.~\ref{fig:vel_dispersion_no_lambda} are computed directly from the lens-model parameters using Eq.~(\ref{eq:sigmav_model}).
 To account for the full mass-sheet transformation, we then apply the $(1-\kappa_{\rm ext})\lambda_{\rm int}$ correction as prescribed by Eq.~(\ref{eq:sigmav_combine}), and the resulting corrected posteriors are shown in Fig.~\ref{fig:vel_dispersion_with_lambda}.
-These figures show that, once the full mass-sheet correction is applied, both models can be brought into consistency with the observed kinematic constraints.
-Differences in the shapes of the posterior distributions reflect how the assumed mass profile interacts with the kinematic information and the line-of-sight convergence within the joint inference framework.
+These figures illustrate that, when the full mass-sheet correction is applied and $\lambda_{\rm int}$ is allowed to vary, both model families can formally reproduce the observed kinematic constraint.
+We stress, however, that this agreement should not be over-interpreted as an independent validation of the models, since $\lambda_{\rm int}$ can absorb residual mismatches associated with the adopted mass model and the inferred line-of-sight convergence.
+The differences in the posterior shapes therefore mainly reflect how the assumed mass profile couples to the kinematic information, $\lambda_{\rm int}$, and the line-of-sight convergence within the joint inference framework.

 For further illustration, we also plot the circularized LOS velocity dispersion profiles, \(\sigma_{\rm los}(R)\), implied by the best model set (with minimal BIC value) for each family, shown in Fig.~\ref{fig:vdp}.
 Compared to the more sharply peaked central prediction of the EPL model, the BPL model yields a noticeably flatter inner profile within \(R \lesssim 0\farcs25\) and even shows a mild downturn at the smallest radii.
 Interestingly, spatially resolved observations of nearby massive early-type galaxies do include cases with an approximately flat central velocity dispersion followed by a decline at larger radii \citep{Veale2018}.
 At \(R \gtrsim 0\farcs35\), however, the two profiles nearly overlap and are in excellent agreement.
 Nonetheless, the innermost \(\lesssim 0\farcs2\) region is particularly susceptible to PSF and pixel size, and these profiles primarily to highlight potential differences in the predicted kinematic behaviour under the model degeneracies.